Why I Love Piedmont, Italy

 Piazza San Carlo by Karl Baer

-The city center of Turin is one of the most elegant you will find anywhere in Europe with wide avenues lined with impressive buildings, palaces, museums and even a castle or two.
+I spent nearly ten very happy years in this great city and loved every minute of my time here.
+Turin is one of the most elegant cities you will find anywhere in Europe, with wide avenues lined with impressive buildings, palaces, museums, and even a castle or two.

-Turin is not only an elegant and intriguing city, it has the best food of any city I have ever been to and I have lived, visited and worked in cities on four continents.
+Turin is not only an elegant and intriguing city; it also has the best food of any city I have ever been to, and I have lived, visited, and worked in cities on four continents.
+The bottom line is that if you love great food and wine, then prepare your taste buds for culinary heaven by visiting Turin.

 Nearly forgot, Maria (my wife) rates this city the best place in all of Italy to shop - click to discover her recommendations.